Get your facts first, then you can distort them as you please.

 In summary the ABS data involves a survey of individuals living in dwellings, and counts income that as a general rule is "available for consu mption" - in other words cash or cash like in nature and available to meet cash obligations.

-The national accounts data is essentially designed to count all economic production and activity in every given period in order to calculate (among many other things) GNP and GDP.
+b) The national accounts household income data The national accounts data is essentially designed to count all economic production and activity in every given period in order to calculate (among many other things) GNP and GDP.
 These sources of economic activity are in many cases non cash sources of income to household, or otherwise unavailable to be actually spent.

 In using this data to come up with a measure of 'household income' the banks have divided the aggregate proportion of Australia's GDP apportioned to the Household Sector in the national accounts by the total number of households according to the ABS.